RunheZH/SCAPES/README.md

 Test-Program:
 largeNumberPrint - allow user to input two numbers, and the program will print the large number.

-secretNumberGues - allow one user to input a secret number, and then second user to input a number to guess the secret number, the loop will keep going on until the second user guess the secret number.
+secretNumberGues - allow one user to input a secret number, and then second user to input a number to guess the secret number, the loop will keep going on until the second user's number is larger than the first user's.

 Be Aware!